eventflow/Documentation/Documentation/DosAndDonts.rst

 Keep old event types
 ^^^^^^^^^^^^^^^^^^^^

-Keep in mind, that you need to keep the event types in your code for as long as these events are in the event source, which in most cases are *forever* as storage is cheap and information, i.e., your domain events, are expensive.
+Keep in mind that you need to keep the event types in your code for as long as these events are in the event source, which in most cases is *forever* as storage is cheap and information, i.e., your domain events, are expensive.

-However, you should still clean your code, have a look at how you can :ref:`upgrade and version your events <event-upgrade>` for details on how EventFlow supports you in this.
+However, you should still clean your code.
+Have a look at how you can :ref:`upgrade and version your events <event-upgrade>` for details on how EventFlow supports you in this.